-The first character of every record transferred to a printer or other terminal device, including the console, is not printed.
-Instead, it is interpreted as a carriage control character.
+The first characters of records written to files are treated as other characters in the record.
+However, first characters in records transferred to unit 0 or , or to the files PRN, LPT1, or CON, are not printed.
+These characters are not interpreted as carriage control characters.
 The MS-FORTRAN I/O system recognizes certain characters as carriage control characters.
 These characters and their effects when printed are shown in Table 4.1.